JamesTiberiusKirk/cv/content/about.md

 # Work Experience
 - **Backend Golang Software Engineer at Xiatech**: from August 2021 until present &nbsp; - Creating systems for a SaaS data platform which deals with mutating and transforming data from all sorts of different external systems.
-&nbsp; - All of this was done using Golang, terraform/terragrunt, on the AWS plantform
+&nbsp; - All of this was done using Golang, terraform/terragrunt on AWS
 - **Software Engineer at NCR:**
 &nbsp; - Part time employment (2019-2020): continuation of 2nd internship during 4th year at University.
 &nbsp; - Summer of 2020 internship: Taking part of an Agile team and committing production code for an Angular frontend and Java Spring backend.